 Information on how to become certified as a jailer or certifiable as a law enforcement officer is available at https://wilenet.org/.
 Other eligibility requirements are spelled out in the County Ordinances 89-7 and 91-12 which will be available at the Administrative Office of the Richland County Sheriff if requested.

-Application form to be submitted is the DJ-LE-330.
-This form is available on the internet at www.wilenet.org or is available at the Richland County Sheriff’s Department administrative office 8am-4:30pm M-F, or at the Richland County Sheriff’s Dispatch Center 24 hours a day.
-You may also request a DJ-LE-330 application form by writing to the Sheriff at 181 West Seminary Street, Richland Center, WI 53581 however, be aware that all application forms must be received at the Richland County Sheriff’s Department by WEDNESDAY, October 19th, 2016 by 4:00pm.
+The application form to be submitted is the DJ-LE-330.
+This form is available on the internet at https://wilenet.org/ or at the Richland County Sheriff’s Department Administrative Office 8:00 am – 4:30 pm Monday – Friday, or at the Richland County Sheriff’s Dispatch Center 24 hours a day.
+You may also request a DJ-LE-330 application form by writing to the Sheriff’s Department, c/o Amber Muckler, 181 West Seminary Street, Richland Center, WI 53581.

 Candidates will be required to meet all State of Wisconsin requirements as well as pass and complete the following:

-- State of Wisconsin entry level Law Enforcement Exam–or- Entry Level Jailer/Dispatcher Exam
+- State of Wisconsin Entry Level Jailer-Dispatcher exam

-The applicant must show and maintain the ability to work day, evening and midnight shifts, weekends and holidays, good verbal and written communication skills, ability to use all standard law enforcement equipment, ability to render credible testimony in a court of law, ability to perform essential functions of the position they hold to include necessary computer skills.
+Applicants must be able to work days, evenings, midnights, weekends and holidays, have good verbal and written communication skills, have the ability to use all standard law enforcement equipment, be able to render credible testimony in a court of law, have adequate computer skills and be able to perform essential functions of the position they hold among other requirements.